 Storyhours are open to children of all ages and are scheduled on weekdays throughout the year.
 Please consult the library calendar or ask us for dates and times.

 Summer at the Library

 Fun and exciting Summer Reading Club programs motivate young readers to enjoy the library all summer long.
 Our selection of musicians, crafts and performers makes the library a cool place to be on hot summer afternoons.
-Other summer events include movies at Friday Films & Fun and evening family time with Together at Twilight.
+Other summer events include movies and concerts.

 The Community Room is available to non-profit organizations or individuals for meetings and programs during regular library hours.
 Please speak to the Reference Librarian to reserve the room.